CyberFlameGO/svnpython/Doc/library/weakref.rst

    but cannot be propagated; they are handled in exactly the same way as exceptions raised from an object's :meth:`__del__` method.

    Weak references are :term:`hashable` if the *object* is hashable.
 They will maintain their hash value even after the *object* was deleted.
 If :func:`hash` is called the first time only after the *object* was deleted, the call will raise :exc:`TypeError`.

    Weak references support tests for equality, but not ordering.
 If the referents are still alive, two references have the same equality relationship as their referents (regardless of the *callback*).
 If either referent has been deleted, the references are equal only if the reference objects are the same object.

-   .. versionchanged:: 2.4
-      This is now a subclassable type rather than a factory function; it derives from :class:`object`.
+   This is a subclassable type rather than a factory function.

 .. function:: proxy(object[, callback])